Sanchithasharma/IconsOverImage/README.md

 **Description:**

-1) The image is given the property `position: relative`
+1) The container which has the image and the icons is given the property `position: relative`
 2) The icons or the things that is to be placed on the Image are given the property `position: absolute`
 3) Assign `z-index` accordingly which have to be placed on the image
 4) Align the icons accordignly on the layout of the image